bkilkenney/TravelReviewSite/README.md

 # TravelReviewSite

 The purpose of this project is to use ASP.NET MVC to create a travel review site.
 Below are the required tasks which were all completed
 2 days ahead of schedule.
-A branch was created in Github to experiment with stretch tasks.
+Styled the edit and delete pages as a stretch task but didn't give each review an image b/c most images would clash with the background image.

 Required Tasks
 •	  Create the following models